Links on Android Authority may earn us a commission. Learn more.

 Earthquakes Tracker is one of the older earthquake tracking apps.
 It does what most tracker apps in this space do.
 Some of the features include alerts, an interactive map of earthquake activity, customized alerts for your area, and various charts for data.
 You can see things like how many earthquakes happened and how strong they were.
 The app could use a visual makeover, but it works well regardless.
 The premium version removes the advertising, but we noticed no other significant differences.
 You can go with either one.

 LastQuake is the official app of the CSEM (Euro-Mediterranean Seismological Center) and is developed by seismologists.
-It uses crowd sourcing as its primary detection method and quickly gives you estimates of the earthquake’s power.
+It uses crowdsourcing as its primary detection method and quickly gives you estimates of the earthquake’s power.
 It also sources information from 86 institutes from 57 countries The app itself is simple enough.
 You get a basic UI, easy access to all of the tools, tips for earthquake safety, and customizable notifications.
-Plus, there is a feature to text love ones in the event you’re in an earthquake.
+Plus, there is a feature to text loved ones in the event you’re in an earthquake.
 This is one of the better ones and it’s apparently completely free.

 My Earthquake Alerts